-Solar power purchase agreement (SPPA) providers do not need to register each site where they undertake their activities.
-One registration covers all of their activities under the multiple activity exemption.
+Solar power purchase agreement (SPPA) providers do not need to register each site where they undertake their activities.- eone registration covers all of their activities under the multiple activity exemption.
 Accordingly, SPPA providers do not need to provide the site names and addresses where the activity is being carried out.
-However, they need to update the number of residential and commercial customers each year by emailing the commission at: exemptionregister@esc.vic.gov.au.
+However, they need to update the number of residential and commercial customers each year by emailing the commission at:

+exemptionregister@esc.vic.gov.au-through the online portal.